slivering/VinaSmol-Unaite/vinasmol/training/dataset/README.md

 #### In-house datasets

-Wee compile a dataset of Vietnamese academic papers.
+We compile a dataset of Vietnamese academic papers.
 More information [here](./ccvj/README.md).

+TODO: include CCVJ into annealing datasets

 ### Training budget